mrunallll/Deep-Learning-exercises-mini-projects/README.md

-# MNIST-Digit-Classification
+# Basic Deep Learning exercises/mini-projects

-A basic Neural Network for handwritten digit classification based on MNIST and extended-MNIST 2 digit dataset.
+A compilation of basic Neural Networks based exercises/mini-projects
+1. MNIST & EMNIST Digit Classification (ANN model) - Basic handwritten digit classification based on MNIST and extended-MNIST 2 digit dataset.
+2. Fashion-MNIST Clothes Classification (CNN Model) - MNIST like dataset consisting of types of clothes images.
+3. Dogs-vs-Cats Binary Classifier (CNN Model) (VGG16) -

+Details:
 The MNIST Dataset consists of 70,000 handwritten digit images of size 28x28.
 There are 10 classes present.
 0-9 digit classes.

 The extended MNIST dataset challenges classification tasks involving two-digits, and shares the same image structure and parameters as the original MNIST.